ickb/proposal/README.md

 Let's **assume** we don't implement the Incentivization Layer, so users have direct access to the Core Layer.
 Then a attacker with minimal expenditure of capital can simply:

-- exchange CKB++ for CKB deposits in sparsely populated epochs;
+- Exchange CKB++ for CKB deposits in sparsely populated epochs.
-- deposit CKB for CKB++ in already densely populated epochs;
+- Deposit CKB for CKB++ in already densely populated epochs.

 This would greatly reduce the quality of the service for everyone, as the protocol ability to exchange CKB++ into CKB would be halted outside the overpopulated epochs, hampering its fruition.